New

 Accessibility and facilities

 Everyone deserves a fun day filled with new scientific discoveries.
-You can therefore depend on these facilities during your visit.
+You can therefore depend on several facilities during your visit.
+In preparation you can also take part in a virtual tour.

 Discover more